Welcome to a resource that will help you perform a solid business environment analysis that works for every type of business.

-- What is a business environment analysis (and most important, why you need it)
+- What is a business environment analysis (and why you need it)

-- The detailed 4-step process to performing a solid analysis of your business environment, so you can conceive better, stronger and likely more competitive business models.
+- The detailed 4-step process to performing a solid analysis of your business environment, so you can build better, stronger and likely more competitive business models.

-- A case study of Blackberry’s business (along with the reasons why it failed miserably)
+- A case study of Blackberry’s business (along with the reasons why it failed)

 Let’s dive right in…

 The framework and methodology I’ve used in this article is directly coming from a book called Business Model Canvas.
-On a side note, I recommend that you check it out if you want to dig deeper on the topic.
+I recommend that you check it out if you’d like want to dig deeper on the topic.

-Now, I want to get us started with a two-step definition.
+Now, I want to start with a two-step definition.

 The thing is, if you want to perform an analysis of your business, you need to understand a few concepts first.

-“The business model describes a company’s core strategy to generate economic value […] and provides the basic template on how the firm is going to make money”.
+“The business model describes a company’s core strategy to generate economic value […] and provides the basic template on how the firm is going to make money” (source).

 You can’t take the right decisions if you don’t analyze the factors surrounding your business.

-Like BlackBerry, who showed to the world that even the most powerful market leaders can be blown away in months for making the wrong decisions (we’ll get to why and how that happened in a few minutes).
+Like BlackBerry, who demonstrated that even the most powerful market leaders can be blown away in a mater of months for taking the wrong decisions.

 Now that you know what a business environment analysis is , it’s time to move on to the process.